 See: Google Glass patent reveals new features What is Google Glass

 What once seemed like the science-fiction, has become science-fact remarkably quickly.
 Google Glass, aka Project Glass, is a small lightweight pair of clear glasses with built in heads-up display and voice activated controls.
 You can use it to record video, take photographs, share what you're looking at, talk to (or 'Hangout with' as Google says) friends, get directions, hear and send messages, get information and do Google do Google searches.
 In short: rather a lot.
 Google Glass

 Google recently released this How it Feel Video that shows what it's like to wear Google Glasses.

-The Verge is the first major publication to run a hands-on test of Google Glass.
+Google Glass Review The Verge is the first major publication to run a hands-on test of Google Glass.
 Joshua Topolsky, The Verge says "The design of Glass is actually really beautiful.
 Elegant, sophisticated.
 They look human and a little bit alien all at once This is Apple-level design."

 "Controlling Google Glass might take a bit of getting used to. it's a two-step process.
 First you have to touch the side of the device (which is actually a touchpad), or tilt your head upward slowly, a gesture which tells Glass to wake up.
 Once you've done that, you start issuing commands by speaking "ok glass" first, or scroll through the options using your finger along the side of the device."